datahub-project/datahub/docker/mysql/README.md

 ```

 An initialization script [init.sql](init.sql) is provided to container.
 This script initializes `metadata-aspect` table
-which is basically the Key-Value store of the Data Hub GMS.
+which is basically the Key-Value store of the DataHub GMS.

 To connect to MySQL container, you can type below command:
 ```